AlimardanAhmadov/fakejira/README.rst

 django-fakejira-testing-app-1
 =============================

-This is sample code used in the Real Python article [Writing an Installable Django App](???).
-The article describes how to take an app from an existing Django project and make it a stand-alone installable package avilable on PyPI.
+This is a installable Django App that allows users to add e-commerce products and view their statuses on a workflow chart.
+It's also available on PyPI.

 Installable App
 ---------------